AIdjis/Clustering/README.md

 ## Clustring project

 ### Overview
-This project used all techninques of clustring in scikit learn library with example of data, we used the latest version of scikit learn.
+This project explores a variety of clustering techniques using the latest version of the `scikit-learn` library.
+Each algorithm is demonstrated with example datasets, providing practical insights into how clustering can be applied across different scenarios.

 ### Notebooks
 ---
-The Notebook folder contains the clustring algorithms that used in this project:
+The `Notebooks` folder contains implementations of the following clustering algorithms:

 * [X] K-means
 * [X] MiniBatch-K-means